sorennelson/monocular_vo/README.md

 ```

-## Classical Geometric
+## Classical

 ### Manual

-A manual baseline implementation of classical geometric VO (using OpenCV only for feature extraction).
+A manual baseline implementation of classical VO (using OpenCV only for feature extraction).
 I first match the 300 closest keypoints across image pairs using ORB features.
-I then estimate the Essential matrix with Normalized 8-point algorithm and Ransac, and finally extract the relative pose with the highest cheirality.
+I then estimate the Essential matrix with Normalized 8-point algorithm and Ransac, and finally extract the pose with the highest cheirality.

 **Running:**
 ```
-python classical_odometry --version manual --seq_path path/to/kitti/sequence pose_txt_path path/to/kitti/seq/pose.txt
+python classical_vo.py --version manual --seq_path path/to/kitti/sequence pose_txt_path path/to/kitti/seq/pose.txt
 ```

 ### OpenCV

-A fully OpenCV implementation of classical geometric VO.
+A fully OpenCV implementation of classical VO.
 I track features using FAST feature detector and Lucas Kanade, re-estimating new features if < 2000 keypoints remain in the current frame.
 I then estimate the Essential matrix with Nister's 5-Point and Ransac, and finally extract the pose.

 **Running:**
 ```
-python classical_odometry --version opencv --seq_path path/to/kitti/sequence pose_txt_path path/to/kitti/seq/pose.txt
+python classical_vo.py --version opencv --seq_path path/to/kitti/sequence pose_txt_path path/to/kitti/seq/pose.txt
 ```

 ## Results